BASIC SOUNDPROOFING FOR PUBS AND CLUBS - A Guide for the Venue Owner

 If the duct is large you will need to construct an external box which covers the exit and allows the sound to be baffled using our acoustic foam.
 You will obviously need to let the air out / in but this box will baffle as much as the sound as possible.

-If you have a small hole or air vent we would advise using one of our Acoustic Vents These will not reduce very loud sound but will help reduce against talking and cheering etc.
+If you have a small hole or air vent we would advise using one of our Acoustic Vents These will not reduce very loud sound but will help reduce against talking and cheering etc. However, when used in conjunction with an extended soundproofed duct system, these acoustic vents are very effective.

 Can i do anything with my speakers to reduce the problem?

-If you have a lot of bands or DJ's playing at your venue it would be advisable to run some sound tests and maybe add a limiter on your amplifier.
+If you have a lot of bands or DJ's playing at your venue it would be advisable to run some sound tests and maybe add a limiter on the amplifier.
 This would mean if the sound reached a certain level it would cut the amp and the music would stop.
 Whilst this may help you keep your licence it may annoy the band or DJ.

 For more info on this click HERE